Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-04-quarantine.md

 Tremblay stared blankly at the report.
 Much of it was incomprehensible physicist jargon and blocks of arcane mathematics.
 "Alcubierre?"

 "Miguel Alcubierre Moya, a Mexican theoretical physicist.
-He proposed his warp drive ideas in ninety-four, but there are some...issues with it that kept it purely theoretical."
+He proposed his warp drive ideas in ninety-four, but there are some... issues with it that kept it purely theoretical."

 "Spare me.
 This is a variant on his design?"